YordanGeorgiev/qto/doc/md/userstories_doc.md

 As an UI user of the qto application
 In order to enjoy the usage of the tool and interact efficiently
 I want to  have a maximum page part load time on efficient network less than 0.5 seconds and preferably even less than 0.3 seconds

+#### 1.1.3.
+Login and Logout operations durations
+As an UI user of the qto application
+In order to minimize any negative experience from authenticating myself I want to be able to perfom the login and logout operations of any instance in less than 0,3 seconds.